 Pascal's philosophical reflections are dominated by a theological interpretation of the human condition that he claimed to have borrowed from Saint Augustine.
 On this view, Adam's fall from grace resulted in a human nature that is essentially corrupt, and there is no possibility of recovery by natural means or human effort.
 This theological perspective determined Pascal's views about human freedom, and about ethics and politics; it also set extra-philosophical limits to his theory of knowledge, and prompted the negative assessment that he adopted, during the final years of his life, of the value of scientific or mathematical research.

-In contrast therefore with many of his contemporaries in France, such as Descartes or Malebranche, Pascal also rejected the suggestion that one could prove the existence of God by rational means.
-‘The metaphysical proofs … have little value’ (Fragment 179: II, 605).
-A fortiori, it was not necessary, as Malebranche had argued, that one prove God's existence by rational arguments as a precondition for believing that God revealed various truths in the Scriptures.
-According to Malebranche, we have no basis for believing the alleged content of revelation unless we have prior proof that there exists a God who is capable of communicating with us.
-For Pascal, however, reason was completely inadequate to the task of relating to a transcendent divinity, and the only way to God was by ‘faith’.
+In contrast therefore with many of his contemporaries in France, such as Descartes or Malebranche, Pascal also rejected the suggestion that one could prove the existence of God by rational arguments.
+“The metaphysical proofs … have little value” (Fragment 179: II, 605).
+A fortiori, he rejected the view adopted by Malebranche, that we have no basis for believing the alleged content of revelation unless we have a prior proof that there exists a God who is capable of communicating with us.
+For Pascal, reason was completely inadequate to the task of relating to a transcendent divinity, and the only way to God was by ‘faith’.

-The various kinds of divine assistance (or, in the language of theology, grace) by which human beings may overcome their Fallen condition was the subject of intense theological controversy in the seventeenth century.
+The various kinds of divine assistance (or, in the language of theology, grace) by which human beings may overcome their Fallen condition were the subject of intense theological controversy in the seventeenth century.
 The Church had condemned as heretical the Pelagian theory that human beings could achieve eternal salvation by the use of their unaided, natural powers.
 Various opinions to the effect that they could make some independent contribution to this process were equally condemned as semi-Pelagian.
 These suggestions were thought to deny or mitigate the exclusive efficacy of the Incarnation.
 Jansenism represented a starkly exclusive interpretation of how God's assistance enabled Fallen human beings to recover from the effect of Original Sin by the influence of ‘efficacious grace’.
 However, such a unilateral interpretation of God's intervention seemed to make human effort redundant.
-Pascal mocked the theory that God assisted weak human beings by means of a ‘sufficient grace’ which was not sufficient, and that this insufficient grace required an independent contribution from human agents.
-‘By sufficient grace you mean a grace that is not sufficient’ (Provincial Letters: I, 601).
-In response to what he understood as various degrees of Pelagianism, Pascal defended a position according to which no human effort could contribute to salvation, even as a partial cause, and God's agency is completely efficacious if He chooses freely to assist undeserving sinners.
+Pascal mocked the suggestion that God assisted weak human beings by means of a ‘sufficient grace’ which was not sufficient, and that this insufficient grace required an independent contribution from human agents.
+“By sufficient grace you mean a grace that is not sufficient” (Provincial Letters: I, 601).
+In response to what he understood as various degrees of Pelagianism, Pascal defended the theory that no human effort could contribute to salvation, even as a partial cause, and that God's agency is completely efficacious if He chooses freely to assist undeserving sinners.

 This controversy about the relative efficacy of God's grace was most evident in the discussion of free will, and in Pascal's account of how we come to know the truth about radically different kinds of reality, the natural and the supernatural.